spruceid/isomdl/README.md

 a valid validity_info object looks as follows:
     ValidityInfo {signed: OffsetDateTime (UTC),valid_from: OffsetDateTime (UTC),valid_until: OffsetDateTime (UTC),expected_update: Option<OffsetDateTime (UTC)>,};

-- digest_algorithm specifiest he hashing algortihm for protecting data elements during transport.
+- digest_algorithm specifies the hashing algortihm for protecting data elements during transport.
 This library supports SHA-256, SHA-384 and SHA-512.

 - device_key_info contains at a minimum a device_key (the public part of the key pair used for mdoc authentication: "SDeviceKey.Pub").
 It must be formatted as an RFC 8152 COSE_KEY. key_authorizations within the device_key_info specifies the namespaces and/or data_elements that the keys are authorized to authenticate.